dcppc/uncle-archie/src/tasks/DCPPC_Tasks.md

 When a pull request is opened in the `private-www` repo, run a build test.

-## private www submodule integration builder
+## private www submodule integration PR builder

 When a pull request is opened or synced in a repository that is a submodule of `private-www`, run a build test on the